 Looking For All The Information You Need On Bonded Fibre To The Cabinet?
 See Our Guide.

 Bonded FTTC stands for Bonded Fibre to the Cabinet.
-The technology works very similar to bonded ADSL but obviously instead of using an ADSL product, you are using fibre to the cabinet to bond with.
-Obviously, this technology is only available if FTTC is available in your area.
+It works very similar to bonded ADSL but obviously instead of using an ADSL product, you are using fibre to the cabinet to bond with.
+This technology is only available if FTTC is available in your area.

 Bonded Fibre To The Cabinet Benefits

 One of the main benefits of bonded fibre to the cabinet are the speeds.
 320Mb download sound incredible but remember that the more lines you bond there will be a slight degradation in the service speed so “up to” 320 is more realistic but we can be more accurate once we have your details.